JavaTMP/JavaTMP/docs/pages/javatmp-user-starter-project-version.md

         |---persistence.xml (Hibernate and JPA configuration to connect to remote database)
     +---java (Java Source codes)
 +---test (Java source code classes for testing and future use)
-\\---web (Web specific resources like assets, WEB-INF, JSP folders and pages)
+\---web (Web specific resources like assets, WEB-INF, JSP folders and pages)
     +---META-INF
         |---context.xml (Web Application Context file for Application Server instructions)
     +---WEB-INF (Web Application HTML/JSP pages and resources)
 ```
 ### Preparing Netbeans 8.2 Project

-The `JavaTMP-User-Starter` project is a Netbeans IDE 8.2 project, so you can directly import and open it there for compilation and deploying
+The `JavaTMP-User-Starter` project is a Netbeans IDE 8.2 project, so you can directly import and open it there for
+compilation and deploying

 ### Preparing Oracle Mysql Database Management System

-Although we use JPA with Hibernate implementation library for managing and wrapping connecting and JDBC handling to provide standard interface for any database management, we tested and deployed our online demo version with Oracle Mysql Database, So we describe and prepare it as a standard database vendor to use in JavaTMP projects.
+Although we use JPA with Hibernate implementation library for managing and wrapping connections and JDBC handling to provide
+standard interface for any database management, we tested and deployed our online demo version with Oracle Mysql Database,
+So we describe and prepare it as a standard database vendor to use in JavaTMP projects.

-First of all make sure you install and preparing your Oracle Mysql Database management system in your local development machine and following the documentation on their [website](https://www.mysql.com/ "Oracle Mysql Database Management System Home Page").
+First of all make sure you install and prepare your Oracle Mysql Database management system in your local development machine
+and follow the documentation on their [website](https://www.mysql.com/ "Oracle Mysql Database Management System Home Page").

-Most Database parameters like database name, username and password should be saved and changed in `./JavaTMP-User-Starter/src/conf/persistence.xml` file.
+Most Database parameters like database name, username and password should be saved and changed in
+`./JavaTMP-User-Starter/src/conf/persistence.xml` file.

 Login to your mysql database instance through the command line: